Q: How Much Does the Assessment Cost?

 Q: If I Have Received a Home Assessment in the Past, do I have to Complete Another One?

-If you had a professional visit your property in the past, then you should already have a solid understanding of how to properly prepare your home.
-Our Wildfire Mitigation Specialist will be able to build off the work you have already completed and double check to make sure there aren’t any remaining weaknesses in your home’s defenses.
+If you had a Wildfire Mitigation Specialist visit your property in the past, then you already have a solid understanding of how to properly prepare your home.
+We offer free progress check-ins to provide assistance with any challenges you are facing.

 In addition, ongoing research is giving us a clearer picture of how and why homes are lost in fires.
 Researchers from across the nation are working in labs, studying the characteristics of embers, testing building materials, and investigating home loss in the field after major wildfires.
 They are making exciting breakthroughs on the specifics of why some homes survive and others are lost during fires.